 Te Awamutu also boasts some great shopping options, with boutique clothing stores, antiques and more on offer.
-Te Awamutu cafes and bakeries are ideal for a lazy lunch such as the award-winning Viands Bakery in the main street.
-The summer famers’ markets provide the perfect opportunity to sample some of the locally grown produce and you can pick your own berries straight from the bush at one of the Blueberry farms from November to March.
+Te Awamutu cafes and bakeries are ideal for a lazy lunch such as the award-winning Viands Bakery in the street of Kihikihi.
+The summer farmer's markets provide the perfect opportunity to sample some of the locally grown produce and you can pick your own berries straight from the bush at one of the Blueberry farms from November to March.

-Just south of Te Awamutu is the small town of Kihikihi, known for its speedway and polo grounds, which hosts events such as the Kihikihi International Horse Trial each year.
+Just south of Te Awamutu is the small town of Kihikihi, known for its speedway and polo grounds, which hosts events such as the Kihikihi International Horse Trial.

 How far to:

 |The Finns of Te Awamutu||Maungatautari Ecological Reserve||Ōrākau - Famed Battle Site|